own-me/nude-dapp/README.md

 ## Rules / Code of Conduct

+Read the CODE_OF_CONDUCT.md for more details.

-1. Absolutely no adult content, nude content or pornography is allowed to be commited to Github.
+**OUR MAIN RULE:** Absolutely no adult content, nude content or pornography is allowed to be commited to Github.
 We only publish clean code.